Introduction

 • Firefox A popular open source web browser.

-• Chromium The open source web browser on which Google Chrome is built.
+• Chromium The open source web browser on which Google Chrome is based.

 • Virtual Machine Manager An application to run and manage virtual machines.
 Uses the libvirt virtualization API.
 Both of these are open source.